-Our vocabulary is limited when it comes to that, or maybe it is simply still immature.
+Our vocabulary seems to be somehow limited when it comes to that word, or maybe it is simply still a bit immature.

 We use the word love to describe experiences often very different from each others.

-The values and the meanings that each of us gives to the word love can be amazingly different,
+The values and the meanings that each of us gives to the word love can vary amazingly,

 To regard love as the solution for all our problems is not a wrong affirmation.
 But, what type of love though?